BentBr/rusty_dev_tool/README.md

 An optional argument can be passed to shell into a different container. \
 `rdt shell node`

+#### db
+Bringing in a local dump into the container's database. \
+`rdt db` fetches dump.sql from the project's root folder. \
+`rdt db my-dump/file.sql.gz` fetches the specified file relative to the current working directory.

+It automatically checks if the dump is zipped (.gz) and unzips it before importing.

 ### chown
 Chowning the project folder to the user and group of the container. \
 Especially handy if different actions (IDE vs webserver) are running with different users.